Adopting a Ragdoll cat is a very good decision.

 15. Regular Veterinary Checkups Are a Must

 Schedule regular trips to the vet.
-While any healthy cat should be vaccinated annually, receive dental care, and have a flea prevention program in place, early detection is often the best way to stop major health problems.
+Every healthy cat should be vaccinated annually.
+They should also get dental care, and have a flea prevention program in place.
+Early detection is often the best way to stop major health problems.

 16. Ragdolls Love Routine